 - The child's medical or schooling needs changed,

-- A parent moved for work.
+- A parent moved.

 MODIFYING CHILD SUPPORT IN SAN JOSE